Table of Contents

 pic-4.jpg#asset:7386

-2. Using the API, developers will periodically update their local source files with what's in Transifex.
+2. Developers will periodically update their local source files using the API with what's in Transifex.

 Did this answer your question?